emmanueltuyishimire/Age-Calculator-Hub/README.md

 The application will now automatically use this key to power the Biological Age Calculator.

-##  monetize Monetizing with Google AdSense
+##  monetizing Monetizing with Google AdSense

 The site is set up to display ads via Google AdSense.
 To enable this and start earning revenue, you must configure two things: